Online CAT Scan Technology Schools and Colleges: How to Choose

 The ultimate goal of enrolling in a CAT scan certificate is to become certified in computed tomography.
 Therefore, a student should make sure that the program's curriculum meets ARRT's (American Registry of Radiologic Technologists') requirements for certification.

-CAT scan certificate programs are generally hybrid in nature with online courses and an in-person clinical.
 When choosing a college, a student needs to look closely at the clinical requirements.
 An institution may require the student to arrange the clinical him or herself.
-Other schools conduct clinicals on-campus, perhaps on the weekend or during the week.
+Other schools conduct clinical experiences on-campus, perhaps on the weekend or during the week.
 Students must make sure that they are able to attend the clinical portion of the program.

 Prospective students must meet the admission criteria of the certificate program.
 Generally, an applicant must have earned a degree in radiology from an accredited institution and have NMTCB (Nuclear Medicine Technology Certification Board) or ARRT certification.
 Both radiography and nuclear medicine technology are supporting technologies for computed tomography.